zanmangloopy88/LLM-PDF-Chatbot/README.md

 # My First LLM Chatbot
- An example LLM chatbot created with Cohere API and Streamlit
+ An example LLM chatbot created with Cohere API and Streamlit that references a PDF document.

 ## Quick Start
 1. [Fork and then clone this repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo#about-forks) to a folder on your computer.